 The moisture needs to leave the brick at a certain rate and if it happens too fast, the brick will crack.
 Some bricks are put in a kiln that is temperature controlled for this process and other bricks are air dried which basically just means left under a roof with airflow between them.

 After the bricks are at the proper moisture level, they are then fired which will completely dry.
 It can take from 50 to 150 hours to completely dry the brick depending on size and environmental conditions.
 Equally important to how fast the bricks dry to prevent cracking it’s equally important how they are cooled.
 Bricks that are cooled from fire temperature to room temperature too quickly will crack.
 Cooling is also vital for the coloration of the brick, cooling to quickly can change the colors, so needs to be consistent to ensure a consistent coloration of all the pieces.

-Bricks are bricks like those that most of us know after the firing process is completed, bricks that crack or don’t pass quality checks are culled out and the rest are sent off to places for distribution.
-The lucky ones get the be touched by one of the professionals at Dayco General.
+After the firing process is completed, bricks that crack or don’t pass quality checks are removed and the rest are sent off to places for distribution.
+Only the bricks that pass this quality control are used by the professionals at Dayco General.